 Interviews and resumes reveal information about an applicant's work history, experience, and education, but they don't provide direct insight into a person's potential to succeed on the job.

-With a cognitive ability test in your hiring toolbox, you'll be able to confidently expand your organization's talent pool to unearth potential hidden gems.
+With a cognitive ability assessments in your hiring toolbox, you'll be able to confidently expand your organization's talent pool to unearth potential hidden gems.
 That could include talented recent college graduates with little work experience or employees trying to make the leap into a new career who might have the perfect skill set, despite not having the perfect resume.

 Also, when companies hire employees with higher likelihoods of success, they're more likely to: